VEGA and InterAction Urge Congress to Incentivize Leveraging Skilled Volunteers and Adequately Fund Effective Global Development

 Volunteers.—The USAID Administrator shall develop an agency-wide policy that attributes additional merit to proposals and applications that include the use of skilled U.S. and local volunteers (including, as appropriate, the use of the Peace Corps Response Corps and U.S. Government retirees) to implement a broad range of locally-driven development activities.
 The Administrator shall consult with the Committee on such policy not later than 120 days after enactment of the act.

-On August 30, the U.S. Agency for International Development announced a new initiative to leverage volunteers in reaching our global development goals: Volunteers in International Security and Prosperity (VISP).
+On August 30, the U.S. Agency for International Development announced a new initiative to leverage volunteers in reaching our global development goals: Volunteers for International Security and Prosperity (VISP).
 USAID describes this new VISP Annual Program Statement (APS) as “a mechanism through which USAID will maximize development impact and efficient resource use by mobilizing the creative capacity of volunteers globally.”

 VEGA looks forward to working with USAID and Congress to ensure that this new policy is effective.